Spinach Chickpea Curry: With Coconut, Not Tomatoes

 - 500 g cooked chickpeas (2 x 400g tins – drained)

-- 250 g mature spinach – well washed you can use baby spinach if that's what you have – see note below
+- 250 g mature spinach well washed – you can use more if you have it and also baby spinach if that's all you can get hold of – see note below

 Instructions

-- In a large pan, fry the onion in the oil over a gently heat until translucent – about three minutes.
+- In a large pan, fry the onion in the oil over a gently heat until translucent – about three minutes.2 tbsp sunflower oil, 1 large onion

 - Turn the heat up a little and add the cumin seeds, garlic, ginger and chilli.
-Stir and fry for a couple of minutes or so.
+Stir and fry for a couple of minutes or so.2 clove garlic, 1 tsp cumin seeds, 1 red chilli, 2 cm knob root ginger

 - Add the curry powder, turmeric, coconut milk and salt.
 Give a good stir and bring to a gentle simmer.
-Add the chickpeas, cover the pan and simmer for four minutes.
+Add the chickpeas, cover the pan and simmer for four minutes.1 tsp madras curry powder, 1 tsp turmeric, 400 g tinned coconut milk, 500 g cooked chickpeas, ¾ tsp sea salt

 - Chop the spinach stems into 2-3 cm lengths and add to the pot.
 Place the lid over the top and simmer for three minutes.
 Roughly chop the spinach leaves and throw in.
-Cover and simmer for a further three minutes.
+Cover and simmer for a further three minutes.250 g mature spinach

 - Turn off the heat.
 Leave covered for a further two minutes.
-Squeeze in the lime juice, stir and serve with rice or flat breads.
+Squeeze in the lime juice, stir and serve with rice or flat breads.1 lime

 Notes